timescale/docs/ai/python-interface.md

       array([ 1. , 10.8], dtype=float32),
       0.00016793422934946456]]

-Notice how the results are different when we use the `start_inclusive=False` option because the first row has the exact timestamp specified by `start_date`.
+Notice how the results are different when using the `start_inclusive=False` option because the first row has the exact timestamp specified by `start_date`.

-We’ve also made it easy to integrate time filters using the `filter` and `predicates` parameters described above using special reserved key names to make it appear that the timestamps are part of your metadata.
-We found this useful when integrating with other systems that just want to specify a set of filters (often these are “auto retriever” type systems).
+It is also easy to integrate time filters using the `filter` and `predicates` parameters described above using special reserved key names to make it appear that the timestamps are part of your metadata.
+This is useful when integrating with other systems that just want to specify a set of filters (often these are "auto retriever" type systems).
 The reserved key names are `__start_date` and `__end_date` for filters and `__uuid_timestamp` for predicates.
 Some examples below: